ns96/SCKTalk/README_SCK300S.md

 1. Download the SCKTalk.zip, and unzip it in a directory of your choice.
 2. Open the terminal program and go to the SCKTalk directory.
 3. Run the application by typing the following command: java -jar SCKTalk.jar
-4. Once the application is running, select the correct comm port for the Arduino device from the dropdown and SCK-300S version radion button.
+4. Once the application is running, select the correct comm port for the Arduino device from the dropdown and the "**SCK-300S (Tic)**" version radio button.
 5. Next press the "CONNECT" button.
 A message in the console area should indicate if connection was successful.
 Also, the blinking LED on the Arduino board should remain on.
 6. Once connected type in the desired speed, then press the "Start/Stop" button to start motor.
 7. Press the "Start/Stop" button again to stop the motor.